 (b) Assuming sound propagates from the source as a spherical wave, calculate the sound intensity at a distance of $45\,\rm cm$ from the person and its corresponding decibel level.

-Solution: (a) As before, we have \begin{align*} \beta&=10\log\left(\frac{9\times 10^{-3}}{10^{-12}}\right) \\\\ &=10\log(9\times 10^9) \\\\ &=10\log 9+10\log 10^9 \\\\ &=9.5+90=\boxed{99.5\,\rm dB} \end{align*} where we set $\log 9=0.95$ and used the logarithm relation \[\log 10^a=a\]
+Solution: (a) As before, we have \begin{align*} \beta&=10\log\left(\frac{9\times 10^{-3}}{10^{-12}}\right) \\\\ &=10\log(9\times 10^9) \\\\ &=10\log 9+10\log 10^9 \\\\ &=9.5+90=\boxed{99.5\,\rm dB} \end{align*} Here, we set $\log 9=0.95$ and used the logarithm relation \[\log 10^a=a\]

-(b) The intensity of a spherical sound wave produced by a point source at a distance of $r$ is calculated by the following formula \[I=\frac{P_{av}}{4\pi r^2}\] where $P_{av}$ is the average power emitted by the source.
+(b) The intensity of a spherical sound wave produced by a point source at distance $r$ is calculated by the following formula: \[I=\frac{P_{av}}{4\pi r^2}\] where $P_{av}$ represents the average power emitted by the source.

-Usually, in all sound level problems, the average power emitted by a source is constant.
-The only thing that changes as inversely is the intensity at different locations, $I\propto \frac{1}{r^2}$.
+Usually, in all sound-level problems, the average power emitted by a source remains constant.
+The only thing that changes inversely is the intensity at different locations, $I\propto \frac{1}{r^2}$.

-We are given the intensity at distance $r_1=1\,\rm m$ as $I_1$ and asked us to find it at distance $r_2=45\,\rm cm$.
-Constructing the ratio of intensities at those locations gives us \begin{gather*} \frac{I_2}{I_1}=\left(\frac{r_1}{r_2}\right)^2 \\\\ \frac{I_2}{9\times 10^{-3}}=\left(\frac{1}{0.45}\right)^2 \\\\ \frac{I}{9\times 10^{-3}}=4.9 \\\\ \rightarrow \quad \boxed{I=44.1\times 10^{-3}\,\rm W/m^2} \end{gather*} As you can see, as we get closer to the loudspeaker, the intensity increases which is logical.
+Given the intensity at a distance $r_1=1\,\rm m$ as $I_1$, we need to find it at a distance $r_2=45\,\rm cm$.
+Constructing the ratio of intensities at these locations, we have: \begin{gather*} \frac{I_2}{I_1}=\left(\frac{r_1}{r_2}\right)^2 \\\\ \frac{I_2}{9\times 10^{-3}}=\left(\frac{1}{0.45}\right)^2 \\\\ \frac{I}{9\times 10^{-3}}=4.9 \\\\ \rightarrow \quad \boxed{I=44.1\times 10^{-3}\,\rm W/m^2} \end{gather*} As you can see, as we get closer to the loudspeaker, the intensity increases, which is logical.

-Assuming a point source and the wave emitted propagates spherically, at distance $r$ the intensity and its corresponding sound level are given by the following formula \[I=\frac{P_{av}}{4\pi r^2} \ , \ \beta=10\log\left(\frac{I}{I_0}\right)\] The difference in decibel levels are computed as \begin{align*} \beta_2-\beta_1&=10\log\left(\frac{I_2}{I_0}\right)-10\log\left(\frac{I_1}{I_0}\right) \\\\ &=10 \log\left(\frac{I_2}{I_1}\right) \\\\ &=10\log\left(\frac{r_1}{r_2}\right)^2 \end{align*} In above, the following famous logarithms relation has been used \[\log a-\log b=\log\frac{a}{b}\] For the last line recall that $I\propto \frac{1}{r^2}$.
+Assuming a point source and the emitted wave propagating spherically, at distance $r$, the intensity and its corresponding sound level are given by the following formula: \[I=\frac{P_{av}}{4\pi r^2} \ , \ \beta=10\log\left(\frac{I}{I_0}\right)\] The difference in decibel levels are computed as: \begin{align*} \beta_2-\beta_1&=10\log\left(\frac{I_2}{I_0}\right)-10\log\left(\frac{I_1}{I_0}\right) \\\\ &=10 \log\left(\frac{I_2}{I_1}\right) \\\\ &=10\log\left(\frac{r_1}{r_2}\right)^2 \end{align*} In above, the following famous logarithms relation has been used \[\log a-\log b=\log\frac{a}{b}\] For the last line recall that $I\propto \frac{1}{r^2}$.
 Now, use the rule $\log 10^n=n$ to find the final result as below \[\beta_2-\beta_1=20\log\left(\frac{r_1}{r_2}\right)\] Now we are in a position to find the change in sound levels for the previous problem. \begin{align*} \beta_2-\beta_1&=20\log \left(\frac{r_1}{r_2}\right) \\\\ &=20\left(\frac{1}{0.45}\right) \\\\ &=6.9 \end{align*} Exactly matches the result obtained directly by calculating the intensities.

 Problem (8): If we made the amplitude of a sound wave $4.2$ times greater then,